shintaro-iwasaki/bolt/README.md

     - REQUIRED: CMake (http://www.cmake.org/download)

     - OPTIONAL: Argobots (http://www.argobots.org)
-                Argobots comes with the BOLT release tarball.
-However, you can use your Argobots build instead of the accompanied one.
+                The BOLT release tarball includes the Argobots source code, and thus you can build BOLT together with the built-in Argobots.
-                In this case, we assume Argobots has been installed in /home/<USERNAME>/argobots-install
+                Of course, you can use your own Argobots build instead of the accompanied one.
+In the latter case, we assume Argobots has been installed in /home/USERNAME/argobots-install.

   Also, you need to know what shell you are using since different shell has different command syntax.
 Command "echo $SHELL" prints out the current shell used by your terminal program.

 (b) Unpack the tar file and create a build directory:

     tar xzf bolt-VERSION.tar.gz
     mkdir bolt-build
     cd bolt-build

   If your tar doesn't accept the z option, use

     gunzip bolt-VERSION.tar.gz
     tar xf bolt-VERSION.tar
     mkdir bolt-build
     cd bolt-build

-(c) Choose an installation directory, say
-    /home/<USERNAME>/bolt-install, which is assumed to be non-existent or empty.
+(c) Choose an installation directory, say /home/USERNAME/bolt-install, which is assumed to be non-existent or empty.

 (d) Configure BOLT specifying the installation directory:

   If you want to use the built-in Argobots,

     for csh and tcsh:

       cmake ../bolt-VERSION -G "Unix Makefiles" \
-          -DCMAKE_INSTALL_PREFIX=/home/<USERNAME>/bolt-install \
+          -DCMAKE_INSTALL_PREFIX=/home/USERNAME/bolt-install \
           -DCMAKE_C_COMPILER=<C compiler> \
           -DCMAKE_CXX_COMPILER=<C++ compiler> \
           -DCMAKE_BUILD_TYPE=Release \